If you live in the United States, you may be familiar with the term "common law marriage."

 Common law marriages are also permitted by law in Washington, D.C.

 The requirements to establish a common law marriage vary by state.
-In Washington, D.C., for example, a marriage is legally recognized without a ceremony or marriage license if both parties are legally allowed to marry, if both wish to be married, and if the community knows the couple as husband and wife.
+In Washington, D.C., marriage is legally recognized without a ceremony or marriage license if both parties are legally allowed to marry, wish to be married, and if the community knows the couple as husband and wife.

 In some states, common law marriage is permitted only for specific purposes.
 For example, Iowa acknowledges common law marriage simply for the support of dependents.
 In New Hampshire, common law marriages are recognized just for probate purposes.

 Several states previously recognized common law marriage.
-While these states no longer accept new common-law marriages, marriages that previously entered before common law marriage was abolished are recognized.
+While these states no longer accept new common-law marriages, marriages that previously entered before abolishing common law marriage are recognized.
 Those states are:

 Thirteen states have never allowed common law marriage.
 However, common-law marriages contracted from other states are recognized in these states.
 Those 13 states are: